 Most mouth rinses contain fluoride that will protect your teeth from acids produced bacteria, preventing tooth decay and cavities.
 Read the labels carefully before making your selection.

 The staff at Metropolitan Dentistry are here to help you choose the products that are suited specifically to your needs.
 Consult with your dentist during your next check-up to discuss which dental products are best for you and your family.
-If you are in the East Hanover, NJ area and would like a personal consultation with Dr. Upadya, Dr. Goldberg or Dr. Pinella at Metropolitan Dentistry, call (973) 287-3153 or schedule with us online today.
+If you are in the East Hanover, NJ area and would like a personal consultation with Dr. Upadya, Dr. Slobodian or Dr. Pinella at Metropolitan Dentistry, call (973) 287-3153 or schedule with us online today.